kazarena/json-gold/README.md

-# json-gold
+# JSON-goLD

-A JSON-LD processor for Go
+This library is an implementation of the JSON-LD specification in Go.